Mregussek/MyWebsite/README.md

 # Mateusz Rzeczyca's Site

 In order to learn some frontend programming (HTML + CSS + JS) I wrote this website to promote myself.
 Some things need to be rewrote.
+[Link](https://mregussek.github.io/RzeczycaSite/index.html) <- here you can find result of this code.

 ## Author